 - The closing keynote – more chest-beating mixed with a little inspiration to send you on your way

 - Oh, and the Q&A you were promised?
-The one where you could ask specific questions and leverage the insights and expertise of the speakers to create real innovation in your business.
-Well like always, the conference has run long, and the Q&A will need to be cut from the program.
+The one where you could ask specific questions and leverage the insights and expertise of the speakers to create real innovation in your business?
+Well, like always, the conference has run long, and the Q&A will need to be cut from the program.

-While it varies a touch, this is more or less the standard format that the conference industry has been using for decades.
+While it varies, this is more or less the standard format that the conference industry has been using for decades.
 And even though attendees may still leave the conference inspired, motivated, and ready to change the world, by the following week when a co-worker asks, “How was that conference?” they are generally met with a blank stare.
 Because by that point in time, the attendee has already forgotten what happened at the event, and more importantly, what they learned.

 Why?
 Because we’re not giving conference attendees tangible tools they can take and apply in their real lives.

 But it doesn’t have to be this way.
-It’s time to take a page out of Comic Con’s book, and refresh the stale conference industry.
+It’s time to take a page out of Comic Con’s book and refresh the stale conference industry.

 Disrupting the Conference Industry

 There is a mountain of evidence that supports the fact that people learn best when they’re given the opportunity to actually apply the knowledge and the tools they’re learning.
 It’s no different than learning to use a hammer.
-Explain it and theorize it all you like, but at a certain point, you actually need to swing the hammer to get a true feel for how it works, and how it can be used in your life.
+Explain it and theorize it all you like, but at a certain point, you actually need to swing the hammer to get a true feel for how it works and how it can be used in your life.

 So, how might we apply this principle to the conference industry?
-How might we create more engaging experiences – a la Comic Con – and give attendees the tangible tools and skills they need to make conferences the most impactful learning experiences they can be?
+How might we create more engaging experiences – a la Comic Con – and give attendees the tangible tools and skills they need to make conferences the most useful learning experiences they can be?

 As someone that attends and keynotes at countless conferences, I have a few ideas.
 Here are 4 ways in which I believe the industry can reinvent itself: